 Transferring to a new course within the University of South Wales

 If you are transferring to a course within the university then you will need to notify your relevant student funding body to change your course details and any other details that have changed such as course duration.

-Suspending your studies for medical reasons
+Interrupting your studies for medical reasons

-Suspending/Deferring your studies for a year
+Interrupting/Deferring your studies for a year

 If you are looking to take a year out then you will need to speak to your relevant student funding body regarding the terms and conditions of your funding for the next academic year.

 Withdrawing from a course at the University of South Wales